Leiston Town Council

 EDF is providing the overall project management for Net Zero Leiston, as well as providing expert input to the potential low carbon options to decarbonise Leiston.

 Sizewell C, a proposed new nuclear power station in Suffolk, has the potential to generate the reliable low carbon electricity the country needs for decades to come.
 It will also make a lasting positive difference to the economy in the east of England.
-The project is being developed by EDF, together with long-standing partners CGN.
-The project submitted the DCO application to the Planning Inspectorate at the end of May 2020 and is awaiting the response.
-If accepted, the project could start construction towards the end of 2021, using a replicated design from the Hinkley Point C project.
-Once operational, Sizewell C could produce around 7% of current UK demand.
+The project is being led by EDF.

-The Sizewell C project has provided the seed funding and project support, as well as useful contacts and partners, to create the Net Zero Leiston project.
+The Sizewell C project has provided some seed funding and project support, as well as useful contacts and partners, to help launch the Net Zero Leiston project alongside the Leiston community.